 6. Utilize a Storage Unit: If you need some extra storage help, consider using a storage unit.
 If you are relocating somewhere for the location, a storage unit may be your best option to keep items close to you without cluttering your home.

-For more tips on renting a self-storage unit for your downsized home, contact a Store Here self-storage location nearby.
-With 37 self-storage facilities throughout the United States, our team is standing by to help with all your storage needs.
+For more tips on renting a storage unit for your downsized home, contact a Store Here self storage location nearby.
+With several self storage facilities throughout the United States, our team is standing by to help with all your storage needs.
 Call or visit one of our storage locations today to see how we can help you with all of your storage needs.